josh-oo/medidex/README.md

 9. If it is done you can use the tool at http://localhost:8051

 # Services
-The application is divided into multiple services to facilitate hosting on different machines later
+The application is divided into multiple services to facilitate hosting it on different machines later.
 ## frontend
 This is just a prototype to visualize and test the applications features.
 ### Env Vars:
 `BACKEND_API=http://logic:8002`
 ## logic
 This services manages the incoming requests from the frontend and calls the appropriate sub-services in the backend
-### Env Vars:
+### Env Vars (for development):
-`DATABASE_HOST=database`
+`EMBEDDING_HOST=localhost`
+`EMBEDDING_PORT=50051`
+`DATABASE_HOST=localhost`
 `DATABASE_PORT=8001`
-`EMBEDDING_HOST=embedding`
-`EMBEDDING_PORT=50051`
-`VECTORSTORE_HOST=qdrant`
+`VECTORSTORE_HOST=localhost`
 `VECTORSTORE_PORT=6334`
+`DATABASE_VOLUME="../_data/users"`
+`JWT_SECRET=DEBUG_SECRET_KEY`
+`DEBUG=TRUE
 ## database
 Currently this service hosts the meerkat (sql) database and provides a simple REST interface to execute queries.
 However, in future it might make more sense to run this service, where the meerkat data is actually hosted, so that we don't need a copy of meerkat data in this app.
 ### Env Vars:
-`DATABASE_VOLUME="/data"`
+`DATABASE_VOLUME="../_data/database"`
 ## embedding
-This service is used to transform plain text into vector embeddings using a self-trained model.
+This service is used to transform plain text into vector embeddings using a fine-tuned embedding model.
 Currently this service runs on a CPU machine.
 Depending on the workload it might make sense to move this service to a GPU machine later.
-The model is hosted at https://huggingface.co/josh-oo/aspect-based-embeddings-v3
+The model is publicly available on huggingface (https://huggingface.co/josh-oo/aspect-based-embeddings-v3).
 ### Env Vars:
 `MODEL_PATH="josh-oo/aspect-based-embeddings-v3"`
 `MODEL_REVISION="6b211a8f4e27b904ab146da7d63a084c2fd94223"`